Ranulf Flambard: Under Henry I

 At the succession of King Henry I, the new king imprisoned Ranulf in the Tower of London on 15 August 1100 on charges of embezzlement.
 His custodian, William de Mandeville, allowed the bishop to escape on 3 February 1101.
 Flambard was not only the first inmate at the castle, but also the first person to escape from it.
-A popular legend represents the bishop as descending from the window of his cell by a rope which friends had smuggled to him in a flagon of wine.
-Ranulf gave the wine to his guards, and after they were drunk and asleep, climbed down the rope to escape.
+According to Orderic, friends smuggled to Ranulf a rope in a flagon of wine, he gave the drink to his guards, and after they were drunk and asleep, climbed down the rope to escape.
 His friends had arranged a ship to transport Ranulf, some of the bishop's treasure, and the bishop's elderly mother to Normandy.
 He took refuge across the English Channel with Henry's brother Robert Curthose, where he became one of the duke's principal advisors.
 King Henry dispossessed Ranulf of his lands at Whitsun in 1101, and the new Archbishop of York Gerard deposed him from his bishopric.
 The Archbishop of Canterbury, Anselm arranged for Flambard's trial in a papal court for simony, and a papal decree was issued against Ranulf.

 As Robert's advisor, Ranulf pressed the duke to dispute Henry's claim to the crown of England.
 The historian David Crouch says that Ranulf "had to provide the strategic vision and energy that Duke Robert lacked", and other historians have agreed that Ranulf's arrival was the catalyst to Curthose's ability to mount an invasion.
 Ranulf was in charge of organising transport for the duke's invasion of England, and also secured the defection of some of Henry's ships, thus allowing the fleet to land safely.
 Robert invaded England in July 1101 along with Ranulf, but Robert agreed at the Treaty of Alton on 2 August 1101 to renounce his claim to the English throne.
 Although no chronicler mentions Ranulf being present at Alton, he probably was there.
 Ranulf was pardoned in the treaty and restored to his bishopric, but he chose to stay with Robert for five more years.
 Some historians, including C. W. Hollister, see the treaty as mainly Ranulf's work, as mainly an attempt to salvage his ecclesiastical career in England, along with a displacement of Ranulf from being the chief councillor of Curthose to merely being one of many.